LoginRadius/engineering-portal/content/blog/COMPLETE GIT (VERSION CONTROL SYSTEM)/index.md

 INHERITED FLAGS
   --help   Show help for command
 ARGUMENTS
-  A pull request can be supplied as argument in any of the following formats:
+  A pull request can be supplied as an argument in any of the following formats:
   - by number, e.g. "123";
   - by URL, e.g. "https://github.com/OWNER/REPO/pull/123"; or
   - by the name of its head branch, e.g. "patch-1" or "OWNER:patch-1".